Furnace Repair Checklist

 - Install the new filter with the arrow facing toward the furnace to keep damage from happening.

-Flat filters ought to be replaced every month, while pleated filters should be used for somewhere in the vicinity of three months.
-You may also buy a washable filter that you can use for about 10 years.
+Flat filters ought to be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you could have to change your filter more frequently.

 To make changing your filter easier in the future, write with a permanent marker on your furnace housing or ductwork to list the airflow direction and filter size.